rstacruz/livemarkup/Readme.md

 Livemarkup is not a templating language per se.
 It takes a DOM tree, parses directives out of it, and performs the behavior it describes.
 In essence, it lets you write your client-side templates using plain HTML.
+This example uses [@text](#text) to change the text of an element.

 ~~~ html
 <!-- use arbitrary JS to set text (does not auto-update) -->